 - Use Google Drive Delivery: Instead of browser downloads, send Takeout files directly to Google Drive, then sync with Google Drive for Desktop.
 This makes downloads resumable and far more reliable.

-- Set Realistic Expectations: Google Takeout has a limit of 2-3 export attempts per day, maximum 7 per week.
+- Set Realistic Expectations: Google Takeout has a limit of 2-3 export attempts per day, maximum 7 per week, you can also only download the file 4x times before it expires

 Phase 2: Download & Metadata Processing (Days 2-7)